Open-EO/openeo-python-client/docs/auth.rst

 `openEO documentation on authorization <https://openeo.org/documentation/1.0/authentication.html#openid-connect>`_.

-In the following chapter, we will go through the technical details of the "flows" presented in the above mentioned documentation.
+In the following chapter, we will go through the technical details of the "flows" presented in the above-mentioned documentation.

 General options
 ---------------